 What wheel is best for a hedgehog?
 The best exercise wheel for a hedgehog is the silent running version of the Kaytee Comfort Giant wheel.
 The Kaytee Comfort Giant exercise wheel is quiet when being used by hedgehogs, is large enough with a 12 inch diameter and is easy to clean, by simply soaking the wheel in a bucket of water to remove any dried up poop.

 Running wheels are an important addition to any cage set up.
-Pygmy hedgehogs are smart enough to be able to climb onto the wheel and start walking even running.
-At night we can sometimes hear our pygmy hedgehog Hynee running to his heart’s content on his Running Wheel.
+Hedgehogs are smart enough to be able to climb onto the wheel and start walking even running.
+At night we can sometimes hear our hedgehog Hynee running to his heart’s content on his Running Wheel.

 These are the Top 3 Running Wheels for 2020: